The Chartreuse Ford

 - Expensive is good.
 What appeals to the rich is always exclusive.
 Alberti knew it.
 Palladio milked it.
 Wren franchised it.

 - Unique, or the appearance of it, is good.
 Clients find it appealing – they find their self-worth in it.
 Sad-fuck website clickers will like it.
 Job done.

 - Academic incomprehensibility is nothing compared to the mystery of Art. (“I like curves.”)
 Curvy is good.
 And when we’re tired of that, angular will be good.
 You may think I dislike Zaha Hadid – I don’t.
 I met and interviewed her twice when she was wooing love-hotelier Kuzuwa-san about the time Azabu Juban Building and Tomigaya Building were possibly on the cards.

 Anyway, when I met her outside the elevators in some Tokyo hotel, oooh 1991, I instinctively gave her a hug and a kiss.
 She’s done well with some attitude, some balls and some costume.
 To her lasting credit, the brand she’s created for mass consumption does what it’s designed to do without any huge amount of thinking and can stand alone without the parasitic theory.

 In our culture of instant gratification, as long as I let everyone know a chartreuse Ford is an object of my desire, I don’t actually need to own one.
-(This is just as well as as I’d still be waiting.)
-I suspect this is why images of buildings are more useful for architects’ brands than the buildings themselves.
+This is just as well as as I’d still be waiting.
+I suspect this is why images of buildings are more useful for architects’ brands than the things as-built.
 If the internet is where all our aesthetic lifestyle posturing gets done, then all we need to do that is an image and an opportunity to show we like it.
 Such a situation is exactly what we have.